 How does the flu shot work?

 The flu shot can be given to anyone over 6 months of age.
 It is deemed safe, has very little side effects and it is recommended by the Public Health Agency of Canada.
-The vaccine stimulates your body to produce antibodies, which can help protect against the strains of viruses that are in the vaccine.
+The vaccine stimulates the body to produce antibodies, which can help protect against the strains of viruses that are in the vaccine.
 In Canada, there are many choices of vaccine, both inactivated influenza vaccines and live attenuated influenza vaccines.
 And different populations may have a better response to a certain kind of influenza vaccine.

-Get your flu shot this flu season.
+Have your employees get their flu shot as early as possible this flu season.